middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

 ##
 This exhibition runs in Middle Temple Library from May to August 2024.
-For more information about the library and what we do, please click [here](https://www.middletemple.org.uk/library) to visit our website.
+For more information about the Library and what we do, please click [here](https://www.middletemple.org.uk/library) to visit our website.